davidjameshumphreys/converting-to-boot-example/README.md

-# my-project
+# Converting to Boot

-An example Clojure project that demonstrates how to migrate to the Boot build tool
+An example Clojure project that demonstrates how to migrate to the Boot build tool.

+See the blog [post](http://blog.juxt.pro/posts/boot-parity.html) for more discussion.

 ## Usage